-Since 1979, the Museum has been implementing an ongoing, comprehensive survey of cultural assets owned by old temples and shrines in the Kinki region of Japan, centered on Kyoto.
-As part of these efforts, over a four-year period starting in 2016, we have been implementing a Comprehensive Research Program on the Buddhist Culture and History of the Kawachi Region, with KAKENHI (government-funded grants-in-aid for scientific research) funding support.
-This program involves conducting a survey of the cultural heritage of shrines and temples in the Osaka and Kawachi regions.
-The Museum also continues to undertake research on its collections; the research results are reflected in the Museum's displays and published in the Kyoto National Museum Bulletin.
+Since 1979, the museum has been implementing an ongoing, comprehensive survey of cultural assets owned by old temples and shrines in the Kinki region of Japan, centered on Kyoto.
+The results of these activities are published in our "Kyoto National Museum Shrine and Temple Inventory Reports" The museum also continues to undertake research on its collections; the research results are reflected in the museum's displays and published in the Kyoto National Museum Bulletin.

-KAKENHI-funded research underway at shrines and temples
+Research underway at shrines and temples